OpenEuphoria/euphoria/source/readme.txt

 Running clean.bat will clean up the source directory by deleting unnecessary files, such as .obj files.

-On Linux, run:
+* On Linux, run:
-     buildu
+     ./buildu

-On FreeBSD, run:
+* On FreeBSD, run:
-     bsdbuild
+     ./bsdbuild
   but first check that in global.e, EBSD=TRUE and in backend.ex, EBSD=1

 WARNING: Tricky Bits